 The Baquedano wetland was another urban space, surrounded by houses.
 But it was like another world from where we had just been.
 Four years after work had first begun here, the wetland was thriving.
 There was greenery and water flowing everywhere.
 A series of walkways led around its edge so that the community could enjoy this green space without damaging the nature that had returned.

 In one corner, we visited a colony of hooded gulls who were happily nesting in the centre of the two.
-These gulls migrate every year along the Pacific coast to the USA.
-It was a perfect example of how nature is so interconnected: the restoration of a damaged urban ecosystem in Chile meant that these gulls could continue to thrive thousands of miles away.
+The restoration of a damaged urban ecosystem in Chile meant that these gulls could continue to thrive here, while also providing temporary shelter for birds that migrate every year along the Pacific coast to north America.
 And Llanqihue’s residents could enjoy another green space amid the concrete, rescued by their own hard work.

 Visiting Legado Chile was something of a wake up call.
 As a guide who has worked in the great wildernesses of Patagonia, experiencing an urban ecosystem was something new – especially when it was one rescued from the ignominy of being a forgotten patch of land, nothing more than a dumping ground for rubbish.
 It was a thrill to see what had been created here.’

-‘We want people to visit the restoration projects,’ conclied Francisca, ‘because knowing is caring.
+‘We want people to visit the restoration projects,’ concluded Magdalena, ‘because knowing is caring.
 We establish emotional connections to the places that we visit.
 Rewilding has the potential of creating unique and transformative experiences for people who can take that message home and spread it among their communities, and increase the impact of our work.’

 *